lukewegryn/pencil_code/lecture_4/lesson4_board.md

 4. Ask ourselves what went wrong?
 5. Based on answer
     - a) Check all the details in the code
-    - b) Add all mising directions
+    - b) Add all missing directions
     - c) Ask for help
 6. Repeat steps 2-5 until the program works
 7. Celebrate